SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/index.md

 ---
 title: search
 description: Search
-author: {github-id}
+author: SuperOfficeDevNet
 so.date:
-keywords:
+keywords: search
 so.topic:
 ---

 # Search

-A search is when we are trying to retrieve a set of data that matches our specifications.
-We can pass our specifications as a set of restrictions to the search.
+SuperOffice provides search capabilities via [Archive Providers][0].
+A search is performed by querying an archive provider, which acts as a data source, that returns a set of data that matches a set specification of criterion.
 ## Criteria and restrictions

 Documentation and the user interface will often talk about **criterion** and **criteria**.
 The corresponding concept in NetServer is known as an **archive-restriction.**